Mortgage Distress Options Canada (2026)

 - Contact your lender immediately if you cannot make mortgage payments — most offer deferral, extended amortization, or temporary reduced payments before starting power of sale

-- Consumer proposals eliminate 60-80% of unsecured debt freeing hundreds per month for mortgage payments and legally stop power of sale proceedings
+- Consumer proposals eliminate 60-80% of unsecured debt, freeing hundreds per month for mortgage payments — but the stay of proceedings does not bind your mortgage lender directly, since it's secured debt

 - Power of sale timelines vary by province from 35 days in Ontario to 6+ months in other jurisdictions — act before your lender files